ProfessorAshley/zengradual/README.md

 # 🧠 ZenGradual

-**ZenGradual** is a modern, open-source web app designed to help GCSE and A-Level students organize, reflect, and revise more effectively.
-Built to solve real challenges students face while studying, it combines a smart planner, private journal, and gamified revision into one focused platform.
+**ZenGradual** is a modern, open-source web app designed to help GCSE students organize and revise more effectively.
+The web app is made for educational purposes, made by a student, for students.

+Throughout my educational journey, I saw the lack of useful solutions to my problems, such as a need for a planner or an effective timetable that fits my need.
+Hence I tried to make something that I would use to help me on my educational persuits.
+And that led me to creating ZenGradual.

 > Plan better.
 Reflect deeper.
 Revise smarter.

-> Thank you for AI to generate this README, a human version is coming soon.

 ---

+## My Journey

+Before I made *ZenGradual*, I created another Web App, using Flask instead of a more frontend approach.
+It helped me understand a different approach to creating a web application, which would help me in creating *ZenGradual*.

+I started by creating a 'husk', as my friends calls it, a frame for the webapp, then I worked on the pages, with placeholders in place of features.
+Afterwards, I worked on a log in system, in the form of *authpage.js*, using a very helpful tool called **superbase**.

+Then, I worked on a database, supporting XP, Username, Streaks and Subjects.
+The different data values needed alot of tinkering but it resulted in a fantastic system.
+It was the first time I worked with an actual database, as I only learnt SQL for a Computer Science test.

+Throughout the project, I learnt many pratices that would help me in future projects, such as GUI development and visuals, as well as how to create a good user experience.

+---

-## ✨ Features *(WIP)*
+## ✨ Features

 ### 🗓 Planner
 - Add your upcoming exams and get a generated study timeline